 An electromagnetic option will be wired into the onboard computer.
 This means you will be able to change the resistance with either a press of a button or a touch of the screen.

 With the manual type, it won’t be controlled by a computer and likely won’t be wired into anything.
 You’ll usually find a dial, much like those you’d find on a spinning bike, to adjust it manually.

 As I said, the difference is very small, the only drawback being that you may potentially have to stop rowing to adjust a manual machine, while you could change an electromagnetic one without breaking stroke.

 So by now, you should fully understand the main selling points of purchasing a magnetic rower.

 Rowers, in general, provide one of the most complete cardio workouts around, and with a magnetic variety, you can perform it without all of the racket and at a level that best suits you.

 The NordicTrack RW900 is probably the most complete rower, due to its ability to provide both air and magnetic resistance, although its price is understandably prohibitive for many.
 If you want to go top of the range though, this and the Hydrow are amazing pieces of kit.

-When looking at the other end of the spectrum, the Sunny and MaxKare are some of the best options around for value.
+When looking at the other end of the spectrum, Sunny Health And Fitness and MaxKare are some of the best options around for value.